TosbackCgusBridge-Bot/CGUs-versions/Sologig/Privacy Policy.md

 (Return to Top) How to Contact Us

-You can direct questions regarding this Privacy Policy to CareerBuilder by emailing us at \[email protected\] or by letter to CareerBuilder at 5550-A Peachtree Parkway, Norcross, Georgia 30092, Attention: Customer Service.
+You can direct questions regarding this Privacy Policy to CareerBuilder by emailing us at customer.service@careerbuilder.com or by letter to CareerBuilder at 5550-A Peachtree Parkway, Norcross, Georgia 30092, Attention: Customer Service.
 Please include your name and email address in email requests, and your name and postal address in mail requests.

 (Return to Top)